 Doctor of Pharmacy

-In addition to the University’s general application fee, an application fee of $125 CAD for Canadian applicants and $175 CAD for international applicants is required by all applicants to the Doctor of Pharmacy degree program.
+In addition to the University’s general application fee, Canadian applicants are required to pay a pharmacy application fee of $125 CAD and international applicants $175 CAD.

-Upon completion of the Pharm.D., pharmacy graduates have many exciting opportunities, including a variety of practice settings, or they may choose to continue on to pursue graduate studies.
+Upon completion of the Pharm.D. program, pharmacy graduates have many exciting opportunities for beginning their careers, including a variety of practice settings.
 Some career choices include:

 - Community pharmacy